• Home

 PAPAVER NUDICAULE/ICELAND POPPIES

-We carry Iceland Poppies in the Champagne Series (individual colors) and the Wonderland Series (a mix of colors).
-We have the Champagne Series in scarlet, pink, yellow, orange, and red for the individual colors.
-These are hardy but short lived perennials.
-They are native to sub polar regions of Asia and North America.
+We carry Iceland poppies in both the Champagne Series (individual colors) and the Wonderland Series (a cheerful mix).
+The Champagne Series is available in scarlet, pink, yellow, orange, and red.
+While hardy, these are considered short-lived perennials.
+They are native to subpolar regions of Asia and North America, bringing a cool-climate elegance to the garden.

 Iceland Poppies are blooming now!